GemT27/appstore/README.md

  Query similar software information:

 * `term`: the term to search.
 * `country`: the two letter country code to get the app details from.
-Defaults to `us`.
 Note this also affects the language of the data.
 * `num`: the amount of elements to retrieve.

 Example: